WeblateOrg/weblate/docs/admin/checks.rst

     Use DOS end of line markers instead of Unix ones (``\r\n`` instead of ``\n``).
 ``url``
     The string should consist of URL only.
+``priority:N``
+    Priority of the string.
+Higher priority strings are presented first to translate.
+    The default priority is 100, the higher priority string has, the earlier is offered to translate.
 ``max-length:N``
     Limit maximal length for string to N chars, see :ref:`check-max-length` ``xml-text``